Skip to content

 3. When you're ready, click Accept workflow or Reject workflow in the reviewer toolbar.

 When your workflow is ready, click Launch workflow to bring it online.
-At this point, the status pill indicator next to the workflow name changes from Ready to launch to Starting to Running.
+At this point, the status changes from Ready to launch to Starting to Running.

 When a workflow is launched in Test mode, the Execution tab includes additional inspection tools, such as per-node inputs, outputs, and trace logs.
-For a full walkthrough of Test mode and trace inspection, see Using test mode.
+See Using test mode for a full walkthrough of Test mode and trace inspection.

-Launching a workflow also enables the built-in execution interface, which provides a quick way to trigger and verify the workflow:
+Launching a workflow also enables the built-in execution interface, which provides a quick way to trigger and verify the workflow manually:

 1. Switch to the Execution tab.